ibm-cloud-docs/account/feature_codes.md

 1. From the console, go to **Manage > Account**, and select **Account settings**.
 1. Click **Apply code**.
-1. Enter the feature code, which is typically a random alphanumic value such as `a1b2c3def456`.
+1. Enter the feature code, which is typically a random alphanumeric value such as `a1b2c3def456`.
 1. Click **Apply**.